fmay/cc-js-intro-6-funcs-objs-maps/.guides/sections.md

    mapOptions);
 ```

 With `new google.maps.Map`, we are creating a new Map object, which is defined and managed by the Google Maps API.
+This is a slightly different way of creating an object than we looked at earlier and we will be building our own objects of this type in a later module.

 But we need to tell the Maps API